binarybottle/analyze-mindlogger-survey-responses/README.md

 ## Extra: LLM prompt to consolidate open-ended responses

-For the attached csv file, consolidates all similar responses to each question (except for responses that essentially mean "No", "None", or "Not really") and generate a new csv file, where each row has the question, unique (consolidated) response, and the number of instances of that response.
+For the attached text_responses.csv file, consolidates all similar responses to each question (except for responses that essentially mean "No", "None", or "Not really") and generate a new csv file, where each row has the question, unique (consolidated) response, and the number of instances of that response.